Filesystems¶

 each user is limited to a quota of 10 TB worth of storage space and

-Scratch space should be used for all compute jobs run on Summit or Blanca.
-These high-performance scratch directories are not backed up, and are not appropriate for long-term storage.
+Scratch space should be used for all compute jobs run on Alpine or Blanca.
+This high-performance scratch directory is not backed up, and is not appropriate for long-term storage.
 Data may be purged at any time subject to overall system needs.
 Files are automatically removed 90 days after their initial creation.

 Users requiring longer-term retention of their files should perform regular backups to their local machine if they have not purchased space on the PetaLibrary.
 Inappropriate use of scratch storage, including attempts to circumvent the automatic file purge policy, may result in loss of access to Research Computing resources.